kaakaa/GroovyYouTubeUploader/README.md

 If you specify thumbnail image, you must place the image file naming "thumbnail.jpg" in resource directory.

-When You don't specify thumbnail image, use default image.
+When You don't specify thumbnail image, be used default image.
 ![alt DefaultThumbnail](https://raw2.github.com/kaakaa/GroovyYouTubeUploader/master/src/main/resources/default.jpg "DefaultThumbnail")